 What is Marital Property?

 Simply put, marital property refers to the assets that are jointly acquired by you and your spouse during your marriage.
-In these cases, The District of Columbia is common law territory.
+Washington, D.C. divides property using equitable distribution.
 This means that in a divorce or legal separation proceeding, the assets are divided “fairly” rather than “equally”.
-As a DC divorce attorney would tell you, this is more commonly known as equitable distribution.
+As a DC divorce lawyer would tell you, this process is not as simple as it may sound, and there are some important exceptions to what is considered marital property.
+If the property is inherited during the marriage but inherited only by one party that property is most likely exempt from equitable distribution.
+Also, retirement assets that were acquired prior to the marriage are separate, but the portion of retirement assets accrued during the marriage is marital.

 How Property is Divided During Divorce?

 You and your spouse can agree upon the distribution of marital property before your case goes in front of a judge and is presented by your divorce attorneys.
-This allows the judge to review your terms.
-It also speeds up the legal proceedings to a certain extent.
+This can significantly speed up the legal proceedings.

 In cases where you are not able to agree upon your fair share of marital property, it falls on the judge to decide how to distribute the assets among you and your spouse.